 Social media influencers and celebrities have the power to shape public opinions and trends.
 One of the newest online scams doing the rounds involves celebrities endorsing worthless cryptocurrencies.
 Renowned public figures, including reality TV stars, YouTubers, gamers, and content creators, have helped fuel such scams.

-They often host altcoin giveaways on their social media profiles, encouraging their followers to invest.
+They often host altcoin giveaways on their social media profiles, encouraging their no followers to invest.
 What most people don’t realize is that these celebrities get paid by the developers of a particular altcoin to create hype around it and increase its valuation.
 Also, they’re typically paid in the same currency they’re endorsing.

 Much like any other pump and dump scheme, the celebrities then sell their altcoins at an elevated price (resulting from their recommendations).
 Soon after, the developers abandon the cryptocurrency, thus minimizing its price and making your investments worthless.